yonixw/jenkins-ci-cli/README.md

 And as I digged deeper I found a lot of unducumented stuff, But again, thought it was worth the "long way".
 Here are more examples of unique issues I came across:

 * You had to build a custom docker to have your plugins inside it (not just mount it to the docker)
+  * i.e. plugins are "instance" level, and not in a pipeline level (so same pipeline might produce diff result)
 * You had to mount your workspace in specifiec scheme to applease some plugins
 * The built in bash did not know how to just add "lint" to the entrypoint, and you had to redifine it
 * You had to know Java conventions of env vars to enable "verbose" mode for plugins.
 (Since Jenkins is written in Java)